Swati4star/Images-to-PDF/README.md

 - Convert text file to PDFs
 - Compress existing PDF
 - Remove pages from a PDF
-- Rearrange pages of a PDF
+- Re-arrange pages of a PDF
 - Extract images from PDF
 - History : View all the PDF related conversions